 The subject matter or content must be within the schema of the learners.
 It should be within their experiences.
 Teachers should apply theories in the psychology of learning to know how subjects are presented, sequenced, and organized to maximize students’ learning capacity.

 Feasibility means the full implementation of the subject matter.
-It should consider the school’s real situation, the government, and society in general.
+It should consider the school’s real situation, the government, and society.
 Students must learn within the allowable time and the use of resources available.
 Do not give them a topic that is impossible to finish.

 For example, you have only one week left to finish the unit, but the activities may take a month for the students to complete.
 Thus, this requirement is not workable.

 Do not offer a computer subject if there is no electricity in the area, or there are no computers.

 Further, feasibility means that there should be teachers who are experts in that area.
 For example, do not offer English for Business Communication if there is no teacher to handle it.

 Also, there is a need to consider the nature of the learners.
-The organization and design of the subject matter or content must be appropriate to the nature of students.
+The organization and design of the subject matter or content must be appropriate for the nature of students.

-So, it would be better if students in a subject-centered curriculum (with a pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk in that subject.
+So, it would be better if students in a subject-centered curriculum (with a pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk on that subject.

 In conclusion, teachers in elementary and high school are not directly involved in selecting subject matter because there are already lesson plans made by the Department of Education.
 All they have to do is to follow it.
 However, they can also customize the lessons if their department heads or principals allow them.